 Release Date: October 10, 2003

 Starring: Uma Thurman, David Carradine, Lucy Liu, Daryl Hannah

 IMDB Rating: 8.1 out of 10

-Of course, our list of the best revenge movies would immediately discredited if we didn’t include one of Quentin Tarantino’s other movies, Kill Bill: Vol. 1.
+Of course, our list of the best revenge movies would immediately be discredited if we didn’t include one of Quentin Tarantino’s other movies, Kill Bill: Vol. 1.
 It’s similar in vein to John Wick, where a former assassin was wronged and seeks revenge.
-The woman, simply named The Bride, awakens from a four year coma without the baby she was carrying, and seeks vengeance against a team of assassins led by her former lover, Bill, who betrayed her.
+The woman, simply named The Bride, awakens from a four-year coma without the baby she was carrying and seeks vengeance against a team of assassins led by her former lover, Bill, who betrayed her.
 Her revenge is a dish served ferociously.

 8. Django Unchained